wedesoft/hornetseye-xorg/README.md

 Installation
 ------------

-*hornetseye-xorg* requires the X.Org headers.
+*hornetseye-xorg* requires the X.Org and Mesa development headers.
 If you are running Debian or (K)ubuntu, you can install them like this:

-    $ sudo aptitude install xserver-xorg-dev
+    $ sudo aptitude install xserver-xorg-dev libgl1-mesa-dev libglu1-mesa-dev

 To install this Ruby extension, use the following command: